erikeldridge/app-quality-cookbook/automation/deployment_continuous.md

 # Continuous deployment

-## Goals

-* Define deployment strategy
-* Configure CI to deploy automatically

-## Motivation

-We can improve quality and productivity by decreasing the size of changes and increasing the frequency of changes.
-This is summed up in the phrase "release early, release often".
+Automate deployment to the extent you are confident of your quality using only automated tooling.

 ## Prerequisites

-* Continuous integration
-* Staging environment
+* Alerting
-* Canary environment
+* CI
 * Monitoring
-* Alerting
+* Staged deployment environments

 ## Steps

-### Strategy

-To the extent you are confident of your quality using only automated tooling, automate deploy promotion.

-For example:
-* If all tests pass, merge into master
-* Deploy to staging
+1. Configure CI to deploy to staging
-* Run tests against staging
-* Deploy to canary
-* Monitor canary
-* Deploy to production
-* Monitor production

-### Configure

-1. Configure CI to push to staging
+1. Configure CI to test staging
-1. Configure CI to push to canary
+1. Configure CI to deploy to canary
+1. Configure CI to test canary
-1. Configure CI to push to production
+1. Configure CI to deploy to production

-## Reflect

-* Do you feel more confident?
+1. Configure CI to test production

 ## Related